Signal-Fire/server/README.md

 ## Install

-The Server is currently a work-in-progress. f you want to take a look at it anyway, you can install the module through npm:I
+The Server is currently a work-in-progress.
+If you want to take a look at it anyway, you can install the module through npm:

 ```
 npm i @signal-fire/server